jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-scontrol.md

 You can update many aspects of pending jobs, fewer for running jobs.
 What follows is only a sample!!!
 Click [here](https://slurm.schedmd.com/scontrol.html#lbAH) for the complete list.

+You can find the commands necessary to add a QOS to your job specification or to update a pending job in our [QOS document](../slurm/qos.md).

 #### Pending Jobs

 ```Shell title="Place one of your jobs ahead of other of your jobs" linenums="0"